Dallas Product Liability Attorneys

 Finding out if you should file your case as a class action or individually is simple when you call our Dallas product liability lawyers at (888) 493-1629 for a free consultation.

 Injured by a Defective Product?
 Call Our Dallas Office!

 If a defective product caused you harm or claimed the life of someone you love, work with a team of proven trial lawyers.
 We offer a free consultation to talk to you about your case.
 This is your opportunity to get your questions answered and to find out if you should move forward with a lawsuit.
-From there, if you work with our firm we’ll pay all upfront costs, help you get the care you need, and only accept legal fees if we win.
+From there, if you work with our Dallas product liability law firm, we’ll pay all upfront costs, help you get the care you need, and only accept legal fees if we win.
 You pay nothing unless there’s a recovery on your behalf.

 When companies don't produce safe products, they should be held accountable for harming consumers.
 Call (888) 493-1629 for a consultation with a Dallas injury firm that demands answers, fights for results, and is never satisfied with anything but the best recovery for clients.